-With the number of computer networks doubling every 5 years, the job demand for Information Technology workers continues to soar for this high paid career.
+With the number of computer networks doubling every 5 years, the job demand for IT employees continues to shoot up for this high paid career.
 If you qualify you can use the WIOA grant to get the certifications the employers we work with are seekingasking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
 WIOA provides free training grants to help people get trained, certified and placed in high demand careers such as IT, cyber-security, business intelligence, project management and more.
 The idea is that there are professions in which there are not enough certified people and there are declining careers in which there are too many people.
 The Workforce Innovation and Opportunity Act (WIOA) addresses this problem by providing free funding for job training in high demand fields to those who qualify for this grant.
 This training is designed to make your resume marketable so you can get a job and return to the workforce.
 This is a grant, not a loan.
 If you are eligible, everything is covered, even the exam.
 The amounts vary by county but can be as high as $10,000 in some areas.

 This is a jobs program so you must pick a program where there is a high likelihood of employment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
 They want to make sure you select a career that is in high demand.
 For each approved career, there will be approved training programs to choose from.